DARPA-CRITICALMAAS/schemas/ta1/output-schemas.md

 ## ConfidenceScale

-*Measurement scale for map extraction confidence*
+*Confidence measure for a map extraction*

 ### Properties